zymlnlp/Tweets-Sentiment-Analysis/README.md

 You can interact with the sentiment analysis model through the below command line in your terminal.

 Before you run the inference file, please check if you have download the [model file](https://github.com/zymlnlp/Tweets-Sentiment-Analysis/blob/master/model/best_model_state.bin) and make sure it is located in the [model](https://github.com/zymlnlp/Tweets-Sentiment-Analysis/tree/master/model) folder.

+Note: It could take a while to load the model depends on the hardware you are using.

 ```shell
 python ./code/inference.py